kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_3.md

 Ansible
 -----------------------------------------------------------------------------------------------------------------------
-25. What is the best method to make your ansible YAML files reusable?
+25. What is the best method to make your ansible YAML files reusable? roles
-26. What is ansible vault and ansible tower?
+26. What is ansible vault and ansible tower? to protect data we use ansibel-valut, to run a playbook at particular time we use ansible tower
 27. Lets say I have playbook need to be run with Root user how would you do this?
+  become: yes
-28. Difference between copy and fetch module?
+28. Difference between copy and fetch module? copy- master to node fetch- node to master

 Docker
 ------------------------------------------------------------------------------------------------------------------------------